 AUTHORIZATION.
-The Series G Highway Bonds are authorized and issued on behalf of the State by the Treasurer pursuant to constitutional and statutory authorizations.
-The Series G Highway Bonds are the seventh series of bonds issued pursuant to Section 2m of Article VIII, Ohio Constitution (adopted by the electors of Ohio on November 7, 1995), Chapter 151, Ohio Revised Code, and acts of the Ohio General Assembly (the "General Assembly") (collectively the "Act").
+The Series H Highway Bonds are authorized and issued on behalf of the State by the Treasurer pursuant to constitutional and statutory authorizations.
+The Series H Highway Bonds are the eighth series of bonds issued pursuant to Section 2m of Article VIII, Ohio Constitution (adopted by the electors of Ohio on November 7, 1995), Chapter 151, Ohio Revised Code, and acts of the Ohio General Assembly (the "General Assembly") (collectively the "Act").

 SECURITY AND SOURCES OF PAYMENT.
-The Series G Highway Bonds are general obligations of the State.
-The full faith and credit, revenue and taxing power (excluding net State lottery proceeds) of the State, including (but not limited to) fees, excises and license taxes levied by the State relating to registration, operation or use of vehicles on public highways, or to fuels used for propelling such vehicles, are pledged to the payment of the principal of and interest on the Series G Highway Bonds.
-So long as the Series G Highway Bonds are outstanding those pledged excises and taxes are to be levied and collected in amounts sufficient to pay the principal of and the interest on the Series G Highway Bonds and certain other bonds as described herein.
+The Series H Highway Bonds are general obligations of the State.
+The full faith and credit, revenue and taxing power (excluding net State lottery proceeds) of the State, including (but not limited to) fees, excises and license taxes levied by the State relating to registration, operation or use of vehicles on public highways, or to fuels used for propelling such vehicles, are pledged to the payment of the principal of and interest on the Series H Highway Bonds.
+So long as the Series H Highway Bonds are outstanding those pledged excises and taxes are to be levied and collected in amounts sufficient to pay the principal of and the interest on the Series H Highway Bonds and certain other bonds as described herein.

 PURPOSE.
-The Series G Highway Bonds are issued to pay costs of highway capital improvements.
+The Series H Highway Bonds are issued to pay costs of highway capital improvements.
 The improvements are identified in or pursuant to General Assembly capital appropriation acts.

 PRIOR REDEMPTION.
-The Series G Highway Bonds are not subject to redemption prior to maturity.
+The Series H Highway Bonds are subject to redemption prior to maturity by the Issuer, as described herein.
+For further information regarding redemption, see THE SERIES H HIGHWAY BONDS-Prior Redemption.

 FORM AND MANNER OF MAKING PAYMENTS.
-The Series G Highway Bonds will be issued as fully registered bonds, one for each maturity and interest rate, issuable under a book entry only method and registered initially in the name of Cede &Co. as nominee of The Depository Trust Company ("DTC"), New York, New York.
-There will be no distribution of Series G Highway Bonds to beneficial owners.
-Series G Highway Bonds in certificated form as such will not be transferable or exchangeable, except for transfer to another nominee of DTC or as otherwise described in this Official Statement.
+The Series H Highway Bonds will be issued as fully registered bonds, one for each maturity and interest rate, issuable under a book entry only method and registered initially in the name of Cede & Co. as nominee of The Depository Trust Company ("DTC"), New York, New York.
+There will be no distribution of Series H Highway Bonds to beneficial owners.
+Series H Highway Bonds in certificated form as such will not be transferable or exchangeable, except for transfer to another nominee of DTC or as otherwise described in this Official Statement.

 Principal and interest will be payable to the registered owner (initially, Cede & Co. as nominee of DTC).
 The principal will be payable on presentation and surrender at the office of the Bond Registrar.
-Interest will be transmitted by the Bond Registrar on each interest payment date (May 1 and November 1, beginning May 1, 2003), to the registered holder (the "Holder") as of the 15th day preceding the interest payment date.
+Interest will be transmitted by the Bond Registrar on each interest payment date (May 1 and November 1, beginning November 1, 2004), to the registered holder (the "Holder") as of the 15th day preceding the interest payment date.

 TAX MATTERS.
-In the opinion of Bond Counsel, under existing law (i) assuming continuing compliance with certain covenants and the accuracy of certain representations, interest on the Series G Highway Bonds is excluded from gross income for federal income tax purposes and is not an item of tax preference for purposes of the alternative minimum tax imposed on individuals and corporations under the Internal Revenue Code of 1986, as amended (the "Code"), and (ii) interest, and any profit made on the sale, exchange or other disposition of the Series G Highway Bonds, are exempt from the Ohio personal income tax and the net income base of the Ohio corporate franchise tax, and municipal and school district income taxes in Ohio.
+In the opinion of Bond Counsel, under existing law (i) assuming continuing compliance with certain covenants and the accuracy of certain representations, interest on the Series H Highway Bonds is excluded from gross income for federal income tax purposes and is not an item of tax preference for purposes of the alternative minimum tax imposed on individuals and corporations under the Internal Revenue Code of 1986, as amended (the "Code"), and (ii) interest, and any profit made on the sale, exchange or other disposition of the Series H Highway Bonds, are exempt from the Ohio personal income tax and the net income base of the Ohio corporate franchise tax, and municipal and school district income taxes in Ohio.
 Interest on the Bonds may be subject to certain federal taxes imposed on certain corporations, including the corporate alternative minimum tax on a portion of it.
-Certain of the Series G Highway Bonds may be offered and sold to the public at an original issue discount or premium.
+Certain of the Series H Highway Bonds may be offered and sold to the public at an original issue discount or premium.